jaminyah/ThreadConcepts/README.md

 ## 2. Thread

-A thread is a sequeunce of instructions within a process.
-These instructions can be executed independently by the operating system scheduler.
+A thread is a sequeunce of instructions within a process that can be executed independently by the operating system scheduler.
+Threads use the same address space as the current process.
+As a result switching between threads is faster than switching between processes because processes have to switch address space.
+All threads in a process share process instruction and process data.
+A change in shared data in one thread can be seen by the other threads in the same process.

+### 2.1 Thread Structure
+* Thread ID
+* Register state
+* * Program Counter (PC)
+* * Stack Pointer
+* Stack
+* Signal Mask
+* Priority
+* Thread-private storage

-### 2.1 Concurrency using Threads
+### 2.2 Concurrency using Threads

 ## 3. PThreads